- I read that enforcement of SCA will be delayed. When should I update my integration?

 - Why are my off-session payments failing when I expect them to be exempt from SCA requirements?

 off_session.
-When saving cards after a payment, set setup_future_usage to
+When saving cards during a payment, set setup_future_usage to

 off_session.
 Finally, note that exemptions are not guaranteed and off-session payments may still require authentication by the bank.